kordwarshuis/cardgame/Docs/rules-game-scores.md

 - [README](../README.md)
 - [Home](Home.md) of the documentation

+# THIS IS AN EXAMPLE FILE, EACH CARD STACK CAN HAVE ITS OWN RULES IMPLEMENTED

 ### What's the "game" in the cardgame
 Periodically we count the number of likes, retweets and responses you get on the use of a card link.
 You score points relatively to the number of followers you have.
 Weekly we create **a high score list** that grants the players eternal fame.
 ![Grand score list all times](../Images/grand-champion.jpg)